Table of Contents

 Heat Press the cap

 Hold the cap against the hot plate for 5-7 seconds.
 If your design is big, press 5-7 seconds in each area of the transfer to make sure everything sticks.
 You can first start at the center of the design and work your way towards the edges.
-If you do this your design will adhere in the true center of the cap and won’t shift while heat pressing.
+If you do this your design will adhere to the true center of the cap and won’t shift while heat pressing.

 Step 5: Final Finishing